-A board of directors governs NLT Ireland.
-There are currently four directors.
+A board of seven directors governs NLT Ireland.
 The board is responsible for ensuring that the organisation complies with statutory obligations and operates within recognised standards of good governance.
 Audited accounts and an annual report are produced each year.

 The board oversees strategy, financial regulation, internal policies, fundraising, project development and management.
 Board members provide their time and skill on a voluntary basis.